kyrelldixon/time-heist/README.md

 ### Todo details

-Currently the upvote function is working, but it causes the entire page to enter a loading state.
-It is temporarily fixed by not triggering any loading state and pre-emptively incrementing the vote, but it would be better if only the upvote button would show a loading state and only upvote on a successful API submission.
+After further review, it causes more bugs to not have a loading state for upvoting, so it has been added back in.
+A more specific loading state for an individual button is a better solution until realtime updates are implemented.

 An alternative solution would be to change the app into a realtime app so that I could remove loading states altogether.
 This will be an optimization for after the initial project is completely functional.